Skip to content

 }

-1. Use reasonable page sizes: Request only what you need.
-Smaller page sizes (10-25 items) are better for interactive UIs, while larger sizes (50-100) may be more efficient for data processing.
+1. Use reasonable page sizes: Smaller sizes (10–25) suit interactive UIs; larger sizes (40–50) are more efficient for batch processing.
+The maximum perPage is 50.

-2. Always check hasNextPage: Don’t assume there are more pages based on the number of items returned.
+2. Always check hasNextPage: Don’t assume more pages based on the number of items returned — the last page may still contain perPage items.

-5. Avoid fetching all pages at once: For very large datasets, consider implementing “load more” or traditional page navigation rather than automatically loading all pages.
+5. Avoid fetching all pages at once: For very large datasets, consider implementing user-driven “load more” or page navigation rather than auto-paginating in a tight loop.